 • nephro: kidney (e.g. nephrology)

-• ob: toward(emphatic), against, before, near, across, down, away (e.g. obstruct, obsess, omit, obliterate, oblate, obscene, obtain, obsolete)
+• ob: toward(emphatic), against, before, near, across, down, away; in front of, in the way of (e.g. obstruct, obsess, omit, obliterate, oblate, obscene, obtain, obsolete)

 • oc: the same as ob- (e.g. occupy, occlude, occipital, occur)